 The health needs of the Filipino people shall be its prime consideration.
 It shall provide excellence and leadership in the field of Otorhinolaryngology – Head and Neck Surgery by teaching, providing exemplary clinical practice and dynamically pursuing relevant researches beneficial to the community in an environment guided by moral, ethical and spiritual values.

-The specialty of Otorhinolaryngology has its beginning in the specialty formerly known as EENT – Eyes, Ears, Nose and Throat.
-The department was organized in May 1911 and was headed by Dr. Reinhert Rembe, a naturalized American of German ancestry.
-Within two years of its inception, the department began admitting resident physicians.
-When Dr. Rembe left the Philippines in 1914, Dr. Aristeo Rizal Ubaldo, assistant head, took over management of the department.
+When Dr. Rembe left the Philippines in 1914, Dr. Aristeo Rizal Ubaldo, assistant head, took over management of the Department.
 Around the time of his chairmanship, Dr. Ubaldo toured famous eye, ear, nose and throat clinics of Europe and returned with an instrument called the Barraquer’s Erisophake.
 With this, Dr. Ubaldo introduced intracapsular cataract lens extraction in the country — a milestone in Philippine Ophthalmology.
 This was followed by other great achievements such as the first laryngectomy by Dr. Ubaldo and Dr. Antonio S. Fernando, Sr. in 1923 and the introduction of the first bronchoesophagology clinic by Dr. Vivencio C. Alcantara in 1932.

 Four-Year Accredited Residency Training Program

-The residency training program of the Department of Otorhinolaryngology is a 4-year Philippine Board of Otolaryngology-Head and Neck Surgery accredited training program with subspecialties comprised by the different sections—the head of each is identified in the table that follows:
+The residency training program of the Department of Otolaryngology - Head and Neck Surgery is a four-year Philippine Board of Otolaryngology - Head and Neck Surgery accredited training program with subspecialties comprising the different divisions described below:

-Subspecialty/Section | Section Head |
+| Subspecialty/Section | Section Head |

-Rhinology and Paranasal Sinus and Anterior Skull Base Surgery ("Rhino") | Ramon Antonio B. Lopa, MD |
+| Rhinology, Paranasal Sinus and Anterior Skull Base Surgery | Ramon Antonio B. Lopa, MD |

-Craniomaxillofacial, Plastic, and Restorative Surgery ("Facial Plastic") | Roberto M. Pangan, DMD, MD, PhD |
+| Craniomaxillofacial, Plastic, and Restorative Surgery | Philip B. Fullante, MD |

-Oral Cavity, Pharynx, and Salivary Gland ("Oral Cavity") | Agnes T. Remulla, MD |
+| Oral Cavity, Pharynx, Salivary Gland, and Sleep Surgery | Agnes T. Remulla, MD |

-Laryngobronchoesophagology and Head and Neck Surgery ("LBEN") | Ryner Jose C. Carrillo, MD, MSc (Clin Epi) |
+| Laryngobronchoesophagology and Head and Neck Surgery ("LBEN") | Ryner Jose C. Carrillo, MD, MSc (Clin Epi) |

-Otology, Neuro-otology, Audiology and Lateral Skull Base Surgery ("Otology"/ "Ear") | Nathaniel W. Yang, MD |
+| Otology, Neuro-otology, Audiology and Lateral Skull Base Surgery | Nathaniel W. Yang, MD |

-Residents are evaluated in four areas: 1) knowledge, 2) clinical and surgical skills, 3) attitude, and in 4) research output.
+Residents are evaluated in four areas: 1) knowledge, 2) clinical and surgical skills, 3) attitude, and 4) research output.
 Knowledge is measured by monthly in-house exams by the training officer and chief resident, residents are conducted during the last quarter of year.
 Clinical and surgical skills are evaluated by consultant’s assessment through appropriate grading materials, recommended by the PBO-HNS.
 Residents’ researches are likewise evaluated during various research activities (Interesting Case Contest, Descriptive Research Presentation, Analytical Research Presentation, regular research updates).

 Head and Neck Oncology Surgery Fellowship Program